tomekmatuszewski/Stockscreener---FAST_API/readme.md

 Based on Youtube tutorial -> to prepare for my own project in FAST API

 - Front-end -> Semantic UI
 - Testing API -> Insomnia
+- DB -> SQLite + SQLAlechemy

 Some screens: